 Global emissions of carbonaceous aerosols are projected to decline in all SSP scenarios (Figure 6.18) except SSP3-7.0.
 In that scenario, which also has much higher emissions than any of the RCPs, about half of the anthropogenic BC originates from cooking and heating on solid fuels, mostly in Asia and Africa (Figure 6.19), where only limited progress in access to clean energy is achieved.
-Slow progress in improving waste management, high coal use in energy and industry, and no further progress in controlling diesel engines in Asia, Africa, and Latin America contributes most of the remaining emissions resulting in about 90% of anthropogenic BC emitted in non-OECD world by 2100 in SSP3-7.0.
-Similar picture emerges for OC but with larger importance of waste management sector and biomass burning and lower impact of transportation and industry developments.
-Since scenarios compliant with Paris Agreement goals (SSP1-1.9 or SSP1-2.6; see Section 1.6.1) include a widespread access to clean energy already by 2050, the global and regional emissions of BC decline by 70-75% by 2050 and 80% by 2100.
-The decline in residential sector (about 90% by 2050 and over 95% by 2100) is accompanied by a strong reduction in transport (over 98%) and decarbonization of industry and energy sector.
+Slow progress in improving waste management, high coal use in energy and industry, and no further progress in controlling diesel engines in Asia, Africa and Latin America contributes most of the remaining emissions, resulting in about 90% of anthropogenic BC emitted in the non-OECD world by 2100 in SSP3-7.0.
+A similar picture emerges for OC but with larger importance of the waste management sector and biomass burning, and lower impact of transportation and industry developments.
+Since scenarios compliant with Paris Agreement goals (SSP1-1.9 or SSP1-2.6; Section 1.6.1) include widespread access to clean energy already by 2050, the global and regional emissions of BC decline by 70–75% by 2050 and 80% by 2100.
+The decline in the residential sector (about 90% by 2050 and over 95% by 2100) is accompanied by a strong reduction in transport (over 98%) and the decarbonization of the industry and energy sector.
 About 50% of remaining BC emissions in SSP1-1.9 or SSP1-2.6 is projected to originate from waste and open biomass burning of which open burning of residues represent a significant part.
-Some studies suggest this might be pessimistic as, for example, efficient waste management (consistent with SDG goals) could potentially eliminate open burning of solid waste (Gómez-Sanabria et al., 2018), which accounts for over 30% of BC emissions in SSP1-1.9 in 2050 or 2100.
+Some studies suggest this might be pessimistic as, for example, efficient waste management (consistent with SDG goals) could potentially eliminate the open burning of solid waste (Gómez-Sanabria et al., 2018), which accounts for over 30% of BC emissions in SSP1-1.9 in 2050 or 2100.

-The SSP scenarios draw on the HFCs projections developed by Velders et al. (2015) considering, in climate mitigation scenarios, the provisions of the Kigali Amendment (2016) to the Montreal Protocol leading to phasedown of HFCs (Papanastasiou et al., 2018) (see Section 6.6.3.2).
-The SSP scenarios without climate mitigation (e.g, SSP3-7.0, SSP5-8.5) show a range of 3.2-5.3 Gt CO2-eq yr-1 in 2050 and about 4-7.2 Gt CO2-eq yr-1 by 2100 while in deep climate mitigation scenarios (e.g., SSP1-1.9), consistent with the 1.5-2°C targets, they are expected to drop to 0.1-0.3 and 0.1-0.35 GtCO2-eq yr-1, respectively (Figure 6.19).
-In SSP1-1.9, the extent of reduction and its pace is more ambitious than current estimates of the effect of fully implemented and enforced Kigali Amendment (Figure 6.19) (Höglund-Isaksson et al., 2017; Purohit and Höglund-Isaksson, 2017).
-The best representation of the HFC emission trajectories in the SSP framework compliant with the Kigali Amendment is the SSP1-2.6 and the baseline (including only pre-Kigali national legislation; 6.6.3) is best represented by SSP5-8.5 (see Figure 6.19).
+The SSP scenarios draw on the HFC projections developed by Velders et al. (2015) considering, in climate mitigation scenarios, the provisions of the Kigali Amendment (2016) to the Montreal Protocol leading to phase-down of HFCs (Section 6.6.3.2; Papanastasiou et al., 2018).
+The SSP scenarios without climate mitigation (e.g, SSP3-7.0, SSP5-8.5) show a range of 3.2–5.3 Gt CO2-eq yr–1 in 2050 and about 4–7.2 Gt CO2-eq yr–1 by 2100 while in deep climate mitigation scenarios (e.g., SSP1-1.9), consistent with the 1.5–2°C targets, they are expected to drop to 0.1–0.3 and 0.1–0.35 GtCO2-eq yr–1, respectively (Figure 6.19).
+In SSP1-1.9, the extent of reduction and its pace is more ambitious than current estimates of the effect of the fully implemented and enforced Kigali Amendment (Figure 6.19; Höglund-Isaksson et al., 2017; Purohit and Höglund-Isaksson, 2017).
+The best representation of the HFC emission trajectories in the SSP framework compliant with the Kigali Amendment is the SSP1-2.6 and the baseline (including only pre-Kigali national legislation; Section 6.6.3) is best represented by SSP5-8.5 (Figure 6.19).
 However, since HFC emissions in SSPs were developed shortly after the Kigali Amendment had been agreed, none of these projections represents accurately the HFC emission trajectory corresponding to the phase-out emission levels agreed to in the Kigali Amendment (Meinshausen et al., 2020), leading to medium confidence in the assessment of the benefits of the Kigali Amendment when using SSP projections for HFCs.